|

 475 (Prior; simple

-dissecting microscope; 1940s) WR Prior & Co Ltd was founded by
+WR Prior & Co Ltd was founded by Walter

-Walter Robert Prior in 1919.
-The company was originally located at Eagle
+Robert Prior in 1919.
+The company was originally located at Eagle Street,

-Street, Holborn, London and later at Devonshire Street, London.
-Little is
+Holborn, London and later at Devonshire Street, London.
+Little is known about

-known about the Company during this time and no records or catalogues exist
+the Company during this time and no records or catalogues exist as to when

-as to when and why they began to produce microscopes under the Prior name.
-A
+and why they began to produce microscopes under the Prior name.
+A WR Prior

-WR Prior catalogue of microscopes and accessories dated 1950 gives the
+catalogue of microscopes and accessories dated 1950 gives the location of the

-location of the office as Devonshire Street and the factory as Bishop’s
+office as Devonshire Street and the factory as Bishop’s Stortford, Herts.,

-relocated to a new factory at London Road, Bishop Stortford in 1956 and
+new factory at London Road, Bishop Stortford in 1956 and continued to produce

-Prior Scientific Instruments Ltd. In 1981 Prior Scientific Instruments Ltd
+Instruments Ltd. In 1981 Prior Scientific Instruments Ltd merged with James

-merged with James Swift and Son Ltd (founded in the mid-19th century).
-Fire
+Swift and Son Ltd (founded in the mid-19th century).
+Fire at the Bishop

-at the Bishop Stortford factory in 1988 meant the company had to relocate to
+Stortford factory in 1988 meant the company had to relocate to its present

 and precision assembly.
 Expanding its operation further the company opened a